 Specific questions will be asked.
 Where you do not provide additional information (after being requested to do so) it can be presumed that the information previously provided remains unchanged.

 An insurer may repudiate liability or limit the amount paid on foot of the contract of insurance, only if it establishes that non-disclosure of material information was an effective cause of the insurer entering into the relevant contract of insurance and on the terms on which it did.

 Completed proposal forms will be provided to you.
 These are important documents as they form the basis of an insurance contract between the insurer and you the consumer.
 You should review and confirm that the answers contained within are true and accurate.

 If you are ever in doubt about whether or not something needs to be disclosed, please discuss it with us.

 Conflicts of Interest

-It is the policy of the firm to avoid any conflict of interest when providing investment business services to its clients.
-However, where an unavoidable conflict may arise, we will advise you of this in writing before proceeding to provide any business service.
-If you have not been advised of any such conflict, you are entitled to assume that none arises.
-A full copy of our conflicts of interest policy is available on request.
+It is the policy of the Firm to avoid any conflict of interest when providing business services to our clients.
+However, where an unavoidable conflict arises, you will be advised of this before any business service is provided.
+If you have not been advised of any such conflict you are entitled to assume that none arises.

 Remuneration and Charges